-Fundations Coaching Days: Provide support through demonstrations, coaching, and feedback.
-For Intervention teachers, coaching also focuses on specific Intervention setting features.
+Fundations Demonstration Sites with On-site Coaching: Provide support through demonstrations, coaching, and feedback.
+For intervention teachers, coaching also focuses on specific features of the intervention setting.

 Sustainability Plan: The Fundations Facilitator Certification is a yearlong program designed to build staff capacity by supporting the implementation of Fundations and contributing to teacher and student success.
 Facilitator Certification is offered in Levels K and Intervention (as well as the other Fundations Levels).
 Graduate credit is available.
 Upon completion of the Certification, Fundations Facilitators are well-positioned to: